Interlake-Saints/the-late-and-great/_posts/2022-07-07-anjelika-holland.md

   - accident
 gender: female
 ---
-Anjelika Holland, 21, of Bellevue, died at the scene of the Nov.
-24 crash along northbound I-5 just south of South 188th Street.
-Arista Holland died Nov.
-28 at Harborview Medical Center in Seattle, according to the King County Medical Examiner’s Office.

-“Thank you so much for everyone who has supported this heartbreaking tragedy,” said Katy Freiberg, mother of Anjelika on a GoFundMe account for her daughter’s funeral expenses.
-“Bless everyone who has contributed and poured their heart into this.
-Nobody knows when their expiration date is up.”

-Holland was driving a 2003 Saturn L200 when the car in front of her slowed due to traffic.
-Holland swerved, but hit the vehicle in front of her and a guardrail before a third vehicle hit the Saturn, which came to a rest in the fourth and fifth lanes facing the wrong direction.
+Anjelika died in a car crash on I-5 just south of Southcenter, on November 24, 2018.
+She was driving south on the freeway when the car in front of her slowed due to traffic.
+Holland swerved, but she hit the vehicle in front of her and then wound up impacting a guardrail.
+This led to her being hit by two other cars, the second of which killed her.
+She was only 21 years old.

-A fourth car then struck the Saturn.
-Holland was ejected from the vehicle and died at the scene.

-The driver and a passenger in the fourth vehicle, a 2017 Toyota Highlander, were treated for injuries at the scene.
-Nobody else was injured.
-The Saturn and Toyota Highlander were each totaled.
+Tragically, Anjelika's six month old daughter, Arista, also died as a result of the crash.
+She was in the backseat of the car at the time of the accident, making this a double tragedy.